 If you are looking to maximize nutrient density then heirloom or heritage seeds are the best way to go.
 The alternative, hybrid seeds, are usually bred for the size and ability to preserve on the shelf, which is less about health and more about economics.
 Also, hybrid seeds are sterile, so they need to be purchased new every year– not very sustainable.
 If you are shopping at the farmers market, you can safely assume they are not using GMO seeds, but if you’re concerned, you can always ask.

 What do your animals eat and where do they live?

 A farmer may not be certified organic, but many still choose to feed their animals non-GMO or non-sprayed feed.
 Grass-fed is also a great option, be aware of the difference between grass-finished and grass-fed.
 Some people use the term grass-fed just to mean that the animals eat some grass, which isn’t saying much.
 On the other hand, feeding animals grass exclusively is quite a commitment, and may not even be possible in colder climates.
 This is one of the strengths of the farmers market because by talking to your farmer you can learn much more nuance about what you are eating than you could ever get from a package.

 How much fresh air and exercise do your animals get?

 Chances are, they spend a lot of time outside, but it’s also good to know they have plenty of room to move around.

 Farmers are usually proud to show off their place, though they may have very specific hours that work for their schedules.

 Where is your farm located?

-Generally, more rural is better in terms of the air quality of the food and how the affects the purity of your food.
+Generally, the more rural the better in terms of the air quality and how this affects the purity of your food.
 That said, even polluted air is considerably less concentrated than toxic sprays applied directly to your food.